Georgia Department of Defense: Georgia State Defense Force

-Programs and Missions
+Programs and missions

 Defense Support Civil Authorities

 It is a primary mission of the Georgia National Guard to stand by to assist the state or nation in matters of homeland security or natural disasters.
 This includes anything from fighting wild fires, helping with oil spills, helping flood victims, and assisting with riot control.
 The Guard has also been fighting drug violence throughout the state of Georgia, with the Georgia Department of Defense having an entire unit dedicated to Counter-drug efforts.
 In 2009, the Counterdrug Task Force supported more than 450 missions, which resulted in seizures of illegal narcotics with a street value of more than $251.7 million.

 The Joint Staff, through the JFHQ, provides a community-based response force that offers support in defense of the state, region, and country. the Joint Staff enhances mission performance and strengthens the care provided to Georgia Department of Defense members and their families by leveraging community presence, employer support, and family care programs.

 Under the JFHQ umbrella, the Georgia Department of Defense maintains liaison with the Georgia Office of Homeland Security and the Georgia Emergency Management Agency, along with key emergency and law enforcement officials across the state.

 The Guard's Quick Reaction Force (QRF) provides force protection and security for WMD Civil Support Teams and CBRNE Enhanced Response Force Package Teams.
 The QRF comprises 132 personnel who are capable of responding within eight hours, and 500 personnel who can respond within 24 hours.

 Youth ChalleNGe Academy

 The Georgia National Guard runs the state and federally funded Youth ChalleNGe Academy (YCA) program.
 The stated purpose of the Youth ChalleNGe Academy is to provide "at-risk" youth with academic and life skills training aimed at improving employment potential and creating productive citizens.
 Each young person that enrolls is matched with a qualified mentor who follows the student during the residential phase and then formally assists and monitors their success during the 12 months following graduation.

-The Georgia Department of Defense orchestrates two campuses; one at Fort Gordon in the Brems Barracks on Fort Gordon, near Augusta, and one at Fort Stewart near Savannah.
+The Georgia Department of Defense orchestrates two campuses; one in the Brems Barracks on Fort Gordon, near Augusta, and one at Fort Stewart near Savannah.
 A third campus in Milledgeville was closed in 2020.
 They service students from around Georgia and accept applications year round.
 Classes begin four times each year (two at each campus), and are continuous for 5 1/2 months.
 Following the residential phase of the program, the students must complete the 12 month post-residential phase in order to successfully complete the Youth ChalleNGe Program.
 The Fort Gordon Youth ChalleNGe Academy graduates approximately 425 students each year.

 Students completing the program successfully can be awarded two separate diplomas: first, the Youth ChalleNGe Academy Diploma, and second, either the General Equivalency Diploma or the State of Georgia high school diploma.